saucelabs/sauce_bindings/website/docs/core-concepts/test-configuration.md

 ## Introduction

-Sauce Bindings provides reasonable defaults to make your developer experience better 👍
+Sauce Bindings provides reasonable defaults to make your developer experience easier 👍

 ### Run a test on latest Chrome